Supervisory cases

 Processing of supervisory cases

-The Directorate of Health may require that a healthcare practitioner undergo a specialist examination if it is necessary to assess whether they are fit to perform their work.
+The Directorate of Health may require a healthcare practitioner to undergo a specialist examination if necessary to assess whether they are fit to perform their work.

 Such examination could include:

-A supervisory case may conclude without penalty after an investigation by the Directorate of Health.
+A supervisory case may be concluded without penalty following an investigation by the Directorate of Health.
 For example, it may be the case that information turns out to be incorrect, that there is no reason for sanctions, or that the validity of sanctions is not demonstrated.

-The Directorate of Health also reacts if the professional title of a health professional is used without the person in question holding a license to practice.
-There may be a misunderstanding or mistake; for example, a job title is specified without the person's knowledge and consent.
-There are also examples of those who have completed the required education and identify themselves with the professional title of a health professional without receiving a licence from the Directorate of Health.
+The Directorate of Health also takes action if a health professional's title is used by someone who does not hold a license to practice.
+There may be a misunderstanding or mistake; for example, a job title may be specified without the person's knowledge or consent.
+There are also examples of those who have completed the required education and identify themselves as health professionals without holding a license from the Directorate of Health.

 Service provider